JPeters775/osticket-prereqs/README.md

 <h3>Install Web Platform Installer</h3>

 <p>
 Install Web Platform Installer from this <a href="https://drive.google.com/drive/u/1/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6"> link</a>.
 Once installed, add the programs listed in the photo above.
 When you add MySQL 5.5, it will ask you for credential to be created later.
-I used "root" as the name and "Password1" as the password.
+I suggest using "root" as the name and "Password1" as the password.
+Any password will work.
+This will be deleted later so a simple, easy to remember password is fine for this tutorial.

 There will be programs that failed to install.
-They will be in the installation files <a href="https://drive.google.com/drive/u/1/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6"> link</a>.
-The files you want to install are PHP Version 7.3.8, PHP Manager 1.5.0 for IIS 10 and Microsoft Visual C++ 2009 Redistributable Package(vcredist_x86.exe).
+The files you need will be in the installation files <a href="https://drive.google.com/drive/u/1/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6"> link</a>.
+The files you need to install are PHP Version 7.3.8, PHP Manager 1.5.0 for IIS 10 and Microsoft Visual C++ 2009 Redistributable Package(vcredist_x86.exe).
 </p>
 <br />